1966 Macdonald Brier

 The 1966 Macdonald Brier the Canadian men's national curling championship, was held March 7 to 11, 1966 at the Halifax Forum in Halifax, Nova Scotia.
 After the Brier the year before broke attendance records, the 1966 edition only drew 11,905 fans.
 At the time, only the 1947 Brier drew fewer fans.

 Both Alberta and Ontario finished round robin play with identical 8–2 records, necessitating a tiebreaker playoff between the two teams for the Brier championship.
-Team Alberta, who was skipped by Ron Northcott won the Brier Tankard over Ontario 7-6 in the tiebreaker playoff.
+Team Alberta, skipped by Ron Northcott, won the Brier Tankard over Ontario 7–6 in the tiebreaker playoff.
 This was the ninth time that Alberta won the Brier championship and the first of three Briers that Northcott won as a skip.

 Northcott and his team would go on to represent Canada at the 1966 Scotch Cup, the World Curling Championship, which they won.

 Event Summary

 After the Thursday afternoon draw (Draw 8), there were five teams with a legitimate shot at the championship.
-Alberta was sitting at 6-1 with Ontario sitting at 6-2, Manitoba and Saskatchewan both sitting at 5-2, and Nova Scotia sitting at 5-3.
+Alberta was sitting at 6–1 with Ontario sitting at 6–2, Manitoba and Saskatchewan both sitting at 5–2, and Nova Scotia sitting at 5–3.

 The Thursday evening draw saw the standings tighten up even more.
-Manitoba scored two in the final end for a 9-8 victory over Alberta, Saskatchewan rolled past PEI 17-5, and Ontario beat Newfoundland 10-8 while Nova Scotia drew a bye.
+Manitoba scored two in the final end for a 9–8 victory over Alberta, Saskatchewan rolled past PEI 17–5, and Ontario beat Newfoundland 10-8 while Nova Scotia drew a bye.
 This caused four teams to now be sitting at two losses heading into the final two draws on Friday.

-The penultimate draw on Friday morning saw Alberta beat British Columbia 10-8, Nova Scotia beating Quebec 9-6, and Saskatchewan rolling past New Brunswick 14-5 while Ontario drew a bye.
-However, Newfoundland (who entered the draw with only one win) pulled off a stunning upset as they blew out Manitoba 17-5.
-This would cause a three-way tie between Alberta, Ontario, and Saskatchewan with 7-2 records while Manitoba and Nova Scotia both now sitting a game back at 6-3.
+The penultimate draw on Friday morning saw Alberta beat British Columbia 10–8, Nova Scotia beating Quebec 9–6, and Saskatchewan rolling past New Brunswick 14-5 while Ontario drew a bye.
+However, Newfoundland (who entered the draw with only one win) pulled off a stunning upset as they blew out Manitoba 17–5.
+This would cause a three-way tie between Alberta, Ontario, and Saskatchewan with 7-2 records while Manitoba and Nova Scotia both now sitting a game back at 6–3.
 With matchups featuring Manitoba and Ontario along with Nova Scotia and Saskatchewan in the final draw, there was a high chance that at least one tiebreaker would be needed to determine the Brier champion after round robin play concluded.